wintere/introhpc-archive/talapas-essentials/talapas-desktop.md

 ![rstudio](../images/rstudio.JPG)*An example RStudio session on Talapas Desktop*

-## Cleaning Up

-Your Talapas Desktop job will continue to run until the requested time limit elapses or until you cancel the job.
-If you have trouble starting an interactive session, make sure that you don't have another one running.
+## Troubleshooting Talapas Desktop
 If you finish your work before the time limit ends, you can free up resources for other Talapas users by clicking the red **Delete** button for the job as it appears on the OnDemand sessions page.

+Your Talapas Desktop session will continue to run until the requested time limit elapses or until you cancel the job.
+If you have trouble starting an interactive session, *make sure that you don't have another one running*.